If you are considering starting a food business and are

 Register for and attend one of the DKC Informational Workshops held at Eastern Market.
-The workshops are currently held on Zoom: Sept 24th, Oct 22nd and Nov 19th (NO workshop in Dec).
+The workshops are currently held on Zoom: Jan 14th, Feb 18th and March 18th.
 The workshop is $15 to attend.
 You cannot apply for any DKC kitchen spaces until you have completed the workshop.

 - You must complete ALL of the following BEFORE applying for kitchen space: